Closed-Loop Koopman Operator Approximation: Introduction

 Closed-loop identification is particularly practical when identifying unstable plants.
 Evaluating the performance of an unstable model is challenging, as prediction errors may diverge even if the identified model is accurate.
-This is particularly problematic in the Koopman framework, where lifting functions are unknown, and are often chosen based on the prediction error they achieve.
+This is particularly problematic in the Koopman framework, where lifting functions are unknown and are often chosen based on the prediction error they achieve.
 By first identifying a model of the closed-loop system, which is assumed to be asymptotically stable, the closed-loop prediction error can be used as a more informative goodness-of-fit metric~\cite[\S4.1]{forssell_1999_closedloop}.
 Closed-loop identification methods also allow the closed-loop system's model parameters to be regularized, when regularizing the unstable plant's parameters may incorrectly lead to a stable model.

 The key contribution of this paper is a means to identify a Koopman representation of a system using closed-loop data.
-The proposed method, summarized in Figure~\ref{fig:overview}, is a variation of the indirect approach to system identification, wherein Koopman models of the closed-loop system and the plant system are simultaneously identified given knowledge of the controller. \IEEEpubidadjcol{} The significance of this work is that a system that cannot be operated in open-loop without a feedback controller can now be identified using Koopman operator theory.
+The proposed method, summarized in Figure~\ref{fig:overview}, is a variation of the indirect approach to system identification, wherein Koopman models of the closed-loop system and the plant system are simultaneously identified given knowledge of the controller.
+The significance of this work is that a system that cannot be operated in open-loop without a feedback controller can now be identified using Koopman operator theory.
 Even in situations where open-loop or closed-loop methods would identify the same model, it is shown that the closed-loop system is more convenient to work with, as it naturally provides a bounded prediction error and allows the closed-loop Koopman matrix to be included in a regularizer or additional constraint, such as an asymptotic stability constraint~\cite{dahdah_system_2022}.
-The advantages of the proposed method are demonstrated on a rotary inverted pendulum system which, due to its instability, would be difficult to identify in an open-loop setting.
+The advantages of the proposed method are demonstrated on a simulated closed-loop Duffing oscillator system subject to coloured measurement noise, as well as on a rotary inverted pendulum system which, due to its instability, would be difficult to identify in an open-loop setting.